braveulysses/broker-groovy-sign-in-sample/README.md

 clientSecret: Srf9BGpgZqfu1TSI8gTFmX9in8B2Z1ox
 ```

+The application is now ready to run.

+## How to run

-Finally, the application can be started using the Gradle wrapper.
+You start the application using the Gradle wrapper.
-It will listen on port 5050.
-(When you run the application for the first time,
+This will start a web server that listens on port 5050.
+(When you run the application for the first time, there will be a delay as
-there will be a delay as dependencies are downloaded.
-The application should
+dependencies are downloaded.
+The application should only take a few seconds to
-only take a few seconds to start on subsequent runs.)
+start on subsequent runs.)

 ```
 $ ./gradlew run